ExtensionEngine/tailor/README.md

 ## EXTENSIONS

-Tailor support creation of custom content elements and custom containers.
+Tailor supports creation of custom content elements and custom containers.
 Content elements are pieces of learning that a student would consume (text, image, etc.) while containers hold those content elements or other containers.
 These extensions can have unique content and structure that the default content elements and